dawnop/dawnop/README.md

 ### DAWNOP 👋

 - 📙 Focusing on Java, Compiler, and Programming Language Theory in my undergraduate.
-- 📘 Focusing on AI, Computer Vision, and Image Tamper Detection in my postgraduate.
+- 📘 Focusing on AI, Computer Vision, and Image Manipulation Detection in my postgraduate.
 - 🔨 Interested in Classic Music, Japanese Anime, and Console Game.